mtnbikenc/dcaf/docsite/source/quickstart_autodeploynode.rst

 .. note::

-    The build.sh script will perform a complete configuration of the AutoDeployNode using all project defaults.
+    The build.sh script will perform a complete configuration of the Autodeploynode using all project defaults.
 If there are changes required for your environment, a manual installation should be performed.
-Refer to the DCAF project documentation for more details.
+Refer to the CSC DCAF project documentation for more details.

 At this point the Autodeploynode has been deployed and is ready to start using for automation.